-With extensive cross references and select bibliographies, this indispensable reference provides thorough introductory articles on important themes in Christian theology today.
+An indispensable reference providing thorough introductory articles on the major themes in Christian theology.

 Trade Information: LGENREF